Ulster University Faces Up to 450 Job Cuts Amid Funding Crisis as Green Party Demands Action

 Why It Matters

 Ulster University is a vital institution for Northern Ireland, providing education and research that supports the region's economy and society.
-The loss of 450 jobs would be a significant blow to the university's capacity to deliver high-quality education and research, and would have a knock-on effect on the wider economy.
+The loss of 450 jobs would be a significant blow to the university's capacity to deliver high-quality education and research, and would have a knock-on effect on the wider economy β particularly in Derry/Londonderry and Coleraine, where the university is among the largest employers.
 The funding crisis also raises fundamental questions about the sustainability of higher education in Northern Ireland and the adequacy of the block grant from Westminster.
+The crisis is seen by many as a direct consequence of the political impasse and the inability of the devolved government to make difficult financial decisions β a pattern that has become depressingly familiar across public services in the region.

 What's Next

 Ulster University is expected to begin a formal consultation process with staff and trade unions in the coming weeks.
-The Stormont Executive is under pressure to respond to the funding crisis, though its capacity to act is constrained by the ongoing political dysfunction at the Assembly.
+The Stormont Executive is under pressure to respond to the funding crisis, though its capacity to act is constrained by the ongoing political dysfunction at the Assembly and the limits of the block grant.
+The Northern Ireland Office is expected to respond to the controversy in the coming days.
+Without a fundamental reform of the higher education funding model in Northern Ireland β whether through increased tuition fees, greater public subsidy, or a combination of both β the structural pressures on Ulster University and Queen's University Belfast are unlikely to ease.

-Sources: BBC News; Cool FM; People Before Profit
+Sources: The Irish Times; RTΓ News; BBC News; People Before Profit